Koenkk/zigbee2mqtt.io/docs/guide/usage/integrations/home_assistant.md

 # Home Assistant

 ::: warning ATTENTION
-'Silicon Labs Multiprotocol' add-on is not officially supported.
+'Silicon Labs Multiprotocol' add-on is experimental and may break your Zigbee2MQTT setup.
 If you still decide to use it, make sure to turn off auto-update for that add-on, and ensure any new firmware versions it introduces are supported by Zigbee2MQTT before manually updating it.
 :::

 ## MQTT discovery